SereneYe/Swing-Theory/backend/README.md

 ## How to run

-1. Ensure you have Python version = 3.8
+1. Ensure you have Python version >= 3.8
-2. Ensure you have a MySQL instance running and change the DATABASE_URL under config/config.py from relational_data_service if necessary
+2. Ensure you have MySQL running and change the DATABASE_URL under config/config.py from relational_data_service if necessary
 3. Ensure you have set up a Firebase project and you can get a credential JSON file by clicking *Generate new private key* from service accounts.
 Move it to config directory in video_process_service and rename it to "firebase_cred.json"
 4. Ensure you have all dependencies mentioned in requirements.txt installed.
 5. Use CMD python to run app.py under each service